cstjean/ClobberingReload.jl/README.md

 See below for usage information, and the docstrings for details (eg. `?creload`)

-ClobberingReload borrows some code and interface from [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) by Jon Malmaud.
+ClobberingReload borrows some code and interface from [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) by Jon Malmaud, and from [Revise.jl](https://github.com/timholy/Revise.jl) by Tim Holy.

 ## Using `creload`